New Zealand Wars: First Taranaki War

-The catalyst for the First Taranaki War was the disputed sale to the Crown of a 240 hectare block of land at Waitara, despite a veto by the paramount chief of Te Āti Awa tribe, Wiremu Kīngi, and a "solemn contract" by local Māori not to sell.
-Governor Browne accepted the purchase with full knowledge of the circumstances and tried to occupy the land, anticipating it would lead to armed conflict, and a demonstration of the substantive sovereignty the British believed they had gained in the 1840 Treaty of Waitangi.
+The catalyst for the First Taranaki War was the disputed sale to the Crown of a 240 hectare block of land at Waitara, despite a veto by the paramount chief of Te Āti Awa tribe, Wiremu Kīngi Te Rangitāke, and a "solemn contract" by local Māori not to sell.
+Governor Browne accepted the purchase with full knowledge of the circumstances and tried to occupy the land, anticipating it would lead to armed conflict, and a demonstration of the substantive sovereignty the British believed they had gained in the Treaty of Waitangi.
 Hostilities began on 17 March 1860.
 The war was fought by more than 3,500 imperial troops brought in from Australia, as well as volunteer soldiers and militia, against Māori forces that fluctuated between a few hundred and about 1,500.
-The Victorian government sent its corvette HMVS Victoria to supply men and perform shore bombardments and coastal patrols, while maintaining supply routes between Auckland and New Plymouth.
+In response to a call from Governor Browne for reinforcements, the Victorian Government sent its first and only warship, HMVS Victoria, to supply men and perform shore bombardments and coastal patrols, while maintaining supply routes between ports.
+Sailors from the crew served ashore in combat, and in August 1860, the Victoria rescued 100 civilians from the besieged town of New Plymouth.
+The ship's service in the First Taranaki War marks the first time an Australian military unit committed to active service overseas, and is today recognised by the Royal Australian Navy as its earliest battle honour.

 After a series of battles and actions the war ended in a ceasefire, with neither side explicitly accepting the peace terms of the other.
 Total losses among the imperial, volunteer and militia troops are estimated to have been 238, while Māori casualties totalled about 200.
 Though there were claims by the British that they had won the war, there were widely held views at the time they had suffered an unfavourable and humiliating result.
 Historians have also been divided on the result.
 Historian James Belich has claimed that Māori succeeded in thwarting the British bid to impose sovereignty over them, and had therefore been victorious.
 Belich also states that the Māori victory was a hollow one, leading to the invasion of the Waikato.